alan-turing-institute/stat-fem/README.md

    # divide mesh across two processes in base comm
    mesh = UnitSquareMesh(51, 51, comm=my_ensemble.comm)

+   ...

+Then run the python script with `mpiexec -n 4 python model.py`

 Note that it is up to the user to ensure that the total number of processes is divisible by the base number of processes.
 One way to handle this is using input arguments to manage the number of